 We use the honor system.
-No formal application or budget need be submitted.
+No formal application or budget needs to be submitted.

 WHAT RIGHTS AM I SIGNING AWAY WHEN SIGNING THE CONTRACT RELEASE?

 Superfest requires the selected filmmakers to sign a release form granting permission to show their film at the festival and to exhibit all or portions of their film at Superfest Showcases.
-Filmmakers are also required to provide captioning and audio-description for accessibility to the widest possible audience.
+Filmmakers are also required to provide captioning and audio descriptions for accessibility to the widest possible audience.

 IF I ENTERED WORK BEFORE, CAN I ENTER THE SAME WORK AGAIN?